-With their enthusiasm and responsibility, the elderly in Thanh Hoa province have made constant efforts to preserve, conserve and promote the unique traditional cultural values of their locality.
-From there, not only enriching spiritual life, but also contributing to preserving the priceless "assets" that our ancestors have painstakingly built and passed on to future generations.
+With their enthusiasm and responsibility, the elderly in Thanh Hoa province have constantly made efforts to preserve, conserve and promote the unique traditional cultural values of their locality.
+From there, not only enriching their spiritual life, but also contributing to preserving the priceless "assets" that our ancestors have painstakingly built and passed on to future generations.

 Roc Ram village, Xuan Phuc commune (Nhu Thanh) is not only a land that still preserves many traditional cultural values of the Thai ethnic group, but this place is also famous for the Kin Chieng Booc May festival - a typical festival of the Thai ethnic group that has been recognized as a national intangible cultural heritage.
 In the journey to bring the festival to that national intangible cultural heritage, the important role and contribution of elderly artisans is indispensable.

 According to artisan Luc Van Huong, his hometown has long established the Kin Chieng Booc May Festival.
 However, over time, the festival has been forgotten.
 As someone who was born in the village since childhood, I have witnessed the villagers organizing the festival with unique cultural values bearing the mark of my ethnic group.
 Therefore, when I saw that the festival was no longer widespread in life, I and some other villagers sought to restore it.
-Around the 1980s, we began to collect and research to find the origin as well as the methods and forms of organizing the festival.
+Around the 1980s, we began to collect and research to find the origin as well as the way and form of organizing the festival.

 Article and photos: Nguyen Dat